-Derek agreed: “The RV introduced us to the lifestyle so it’s hard to regret that move, but financially it was the big mistake of our relationship because we thought our house on wheels could go anywhere but it wasn’t that easy.
-We were paying campground fees and ended up paying $700 per month camping on top of the payment for our truck and RV.”
+Derek agreed: “The RV introduced us to the lifestyle so it’s hard to regret that move, but financially, it was a big mistake because we thought our RV could go anywhere.
+It couldn’t.
+We ended up paying $700 per month camping on top of the payment for our truck and RV.”

 They wanted something off-grid and small enough to have a good turning radius.

-So, they turned their attention toward a schoolbus.
+So, they turned their attention toward living in a school bus conversion.

-“Buses have steel-ribbed frames that go all the way the length of the bus so it’s almost indestructible in its design, because it carries kids,” said Derek.
-“The more I researched, the more I realized we could have a quality RV for fairly cheap.”
+“School buses have steel-ribbed frames that go all the way the length of the bus so it’s almost indestructible in its design because it carries kids,” said Derek.
+“The more I researched, the more I realized we could have a quality school bus RV conversion for fairly cheap.”

-They two started looking at schoolbuses and found one for just $3,000, 27 feet in length.
-They then started getting down to business, coming up with school bus conversion ideas.
+They two started looking at school buses to convert and found one for just $3,000 and 27 feet in length.
+They started brainstorming ways to transform their school bus into a beautiful tiny home.

 “We’re both bath people and that was a huge part of it,” Derek said.
 “We miss our bath from the house.
 We had a big garden tub and we’d sit in there and drink wine and it was a stress-reliever.
 That was a huge priority, which is why we have a massive bath that takes up 15% of our home.”

-They have everything hooked up for solar; the electrical system alone was $6,000.
+They have everything hooked up for solar for boondocking – the electrical system alone was $6,000.

-He said its harder to maneuver the bigger schoolbuses, so some people who buy those get frustrated fast.
+He said its harder to maneuver the bigger school bus campers, so some people who buy those feel frustration.

-The bus even includes a little bed for their 2-year-old daughter, who so far is loving the bus life.
+The school bus conversion even includes a little bed for their 2-year-old daughter, who so far is loving the skoolie life.

 “She gets excited when she sees it,” Amy said.
-“We have her car seat set up in the bus so she can see out the front windows and the side windows.
+“We have her car seat set up on the school bus so she can see out the front windows and the side windows.
 The windows roll down and blow fresh air and she loves it.”

-So far, the family of three has driven across the United States, and has parked on forest service land and other boon docking spots to get free camping.
+So far, the family of three has driven across the United States, mostly boondocking, or camping for free.
 They’ve only spent $50 on their journey.

 “We’re still on a high so it’s pretty amazing right now,” said Derek.
 “It’s starting to sink in that this is our life now.
-For the most part it’s felt like vacation.”
+For the most part, it’s felt like a vacation.”

-They plan on traveling indefinitely, and say if you’re thinking about doing it, do your research and understand the costs before buying and converting a schoolbus.
+They plan on traveling indefinitely and say if you’re thinking about doing it, do your research and understand the costs before committing to a school bus conversion.

 “Overall, I’d want to encourage people to do it,” said Amy.
 “It’s been a breath of fresh air for me and Derek and our daughter, and it’s freeing.
 It’s so freeing to get rid of all your stuff.”

-Patrick Schmidt of Skoolie Love was living in Seattle when he first wanted to buy a schoolbus.
-He searched Craigslist for days, eventually finding a 34-foot blue bus for sale in California that had belonged to a church group.
+Patrick Schmidt of Skoolie Love was living in Seattle when he first wanted to buy a school bus to convert into an RV.
+He searched Craigslist for days, eventually finding a 34-foot blue school bus for sale in California.
+It had once belonged to a church.

 “I bought it with just 68,000 miles on it.
 It was for sale for $5,500 initially, but when I told the pastor I wanted to travel and expand my life and have adventures, he was thrilled and sold it to more for just $4,500,” Patrick said.